cirKITers/qml-essentials/docs/usage.md

 - A list of strings such as `["RX", "RY"]` that will result in a RX and RY rotation per qubit

 If a list of encodings is provided, the input is assumed to be multi-dimensional.
-Otherwise a multiple inputs are treated as batches of inputs.
+Otherwise multiple inputs are treated as batches of inputs.

 ## Output Shape